roman-milk/roman-milk.github.io/me-my-slutwife-and.md

- ****** Me, My Slutwife &amp; Rick Ch.
-01 ****** byNonStopFunGuy© "Ahhhh!"
+===

+"Ahhhh!"
 She was shrieking, her eyes half-closed while she stared up at the stud.
 "Pete, oooh fuckkk!
 Ohhh yesss!
 Ohhh fuckkk me, fuckkk meee!
 Ohhh baby, I love your huge cock, fuckkk meee, fuckkk your slut!"

  Then, as if remembering something, her beautiful Asian face rolled towards me, and I saw the look of pain in her eyes again.
 The guy's prick is so huge, it was obviously stretching her little 29-year old cunt way out of shape.
 Her small rounded jaw was trembling, her eyes unfocused.
 But she looked in my direction, maybe half-aware I was still there.